Search

 Leitrim . . .
 3-19 Longford . . .
 1-15

-Just two points separate seven teams in the congested Division 4 table and while there are a number of permutations in a fascinating finish to the Division 4 campaign, a win is a must for Mike Solan’s men against Wicklow in the final round fixture at Glennon Brothers Pearse Park next weekend.
+Just two points separate seven teams in the congested Division 4 table and while there are a number of permutations in a fascinating finish to the Division 4 campaign, a win is a must for Mike Solan’s men against Wicklow in the final round fixture at Glennon Brothers Pearse Park this Sunday, throw-in 1pm

 It was a stark reminder of the opening round defeat against London and the subsequent great escape in Dungarvan against Waterford as Longford’s four-match unbeaten run was halted in this reality check against a physically stronger Leitrim outfit who produced their best performance in the National League this season.